Ovarian stem cell: 1950s

-Sir Solomon Zuckerman examined reports from 1900-1950 of multiple species and concluded that “no experimental or histological evidence supports the view that oogenesis continues after puberty”.
+Sir Solomon Zuckerman examined reports from 1900 to 1950 of multiple species and concluded that "no experimental or histological evidence supports the view that oogenesis continues after puberty".
 This dogma was rarely challenged.

 1960s

 Studies in adult primates demonstrated the presence of oogonia in mitosis as well as oocytes at successive stages of meiosis, leading to the conclusion that postnatal oogenesis takes place.
 Mitotic cells were not specifically stained for oocyte markers, so identification was limited to histological analysis of haematoxylin-stained sections.
 It is therefore possible that granulosa/theca cells, or other support cells within the ovary, could be dividing.

 1990s

 Drosophila melanogaster's postnatal oogenesis cycle is well characterized; however, invertebrates lack the genetic similarity to allow translation of the same findings into mammals.

 2000s

 Mice were found to have presumptive oocyte stem cells (OSCs) expressing mitotic gene markers, indicating that they were dividing.
 A potential functional role of OSCs in vivo has also been demonstrated by the growth of GFP-labeled OSCs into follicles when transplanted into wild-type mouse ovaries.
 There is widespread scientific disagreement about whether mammalian oogenesis occurs post-natally.